telerik/fiddler-jam-docs/portal/fiddler-jam-portal.md

 The Fiddler Jam login accepts using custom credentials or Google authentication, but the portal will be accessible only for usernames/emails that are part of an active subscription.
 Depending on the user assigned role, the Fiddler Jam portal will provide a different level of accessibility and features as follows:

 - Unregistered users won't be able to open the Fiddler Jam portal or load generated Fiddler Jam links.
+Note that no registration is needed to use the Fiddler Jam Chrome extension.
 - Registered users with the **viewer** role can see only logs added to a workspace.
 If a viewer opens a public link, a page will inform the user that the links need to be added to the account workspace.
-- Registered users with the **agent** role can open public logs (automatically added to workspace), create and manage workspaces, manage existing logs (manage, add and remove from workspaces).
+- Registered users with the **agent** role can open public logs, create and manage workspaces, manage existing logs (manage, add and remove from workspaces).

 Learn more about :
 - [The Fiddler Jam **extension users**]({%slug fj-users%}#extension-users)
 - [The Fiddler Jam **portal users**]({%slug fj-users%}#portal-users)
 - [The portal users with **Viewer** role]({%slug fj-users%}#viewer-role)
 - [The portal users with **Agent** role]({%slug fj-users%}#agent-role)

 ## Using Submitted Logs